Language Prompt for Autonomous Driving: Abstract

 \section{Abstract}

 A new trend in the computer vision community is to capture objects of interest following flexible human command represented by a natural language prompt.
 However, the progress of using language prompts in driving scenarios is stuck in a bottleneck due to the scarcity of paired prompt-instance data.
 To address this challenge, we propose the first object-centric language prompt set for driving scenes within 3D, multi-view, and multi-frame space, named NuPrompt.
-It expands Nuscenes dataset by constructing a total of 35,367 language descriptions, each referring to an average of 5.3 object tracks.
-Based on the object-text pairs from the new benchmark, we formulate a new prompt-based driving task, \ie, employing a language prompt to predict the described object trajectory across views and frames.
+It expands nuScenes dataset by constructing a total of 40,147 language descriptions, each referring to an average of 7.4 object tracklets.
+Based on the object-text pairs from the new benchmark, we formulate a novel prompt-based driving task, \ie, employing a language prompt to predict the described object trajectory across views and frames.
 Furthermore, we provide a simple end-to-end baseline model based on Transformer, named PromptTrack.
 Experiments show that our PromptTrack achieves impressive performance on NuPrompt.
-We hope this work can provide more new insights for the autonomous driving community.
-Dataset and Code will be made public at \href{https://github.com/wudongming97/Prompt4Driving}{https://github.com/wudongming97/Prompt4Driving}.
+We hope this work can provide some new insights for the self-driving community.
+The data and code have been released at https://github.com/wudongming97/Prompt4Driving.